ZarehD/RazorViewComponent/Readme.md

 ## What is it?

-RazorViewComponent is a mashup of existing ASP.NET technologies that makes it very easy to create and use UI components in your __Razor Pages__ projects.
+RazorViewComponent is a mashup of ASP.NET's TagHelper and partial pages technologies that makes it very easy to create and use UI components in your __Razor Pages__ projects.

 <br>

-Here is a sample of what it lets you do:
+Here is a sample of what it lets you do.

+> There are more samples available in the repository.

 ```HTML
 <!-- /Pages/Index.cshtml -->